ROCm/rocSHMEM/docs/api/ctx.rst

 .. cpp:function:: __device__ int rocshmem_wg_ctx_create(int64_t options, rocshmem_ctx_t *ctx)
 .. cpp:function:: __device__ int rocshmem_wg_team_create_ctx(rocshmem_team_t team, long options, rocshmem_ctx_t *ctx)

-  :param team:    Team handle for given operation.
+  :param team:    Team handle to derive the context from
-  :param options: Options for context creation.
-Ignored in current design.
-Please use a value of 0.
+  :param options: Options for context creation (Ignored in current design, please use a value of 0)
-  :param ctx:     Context handle.
+  :param ctx:     Context handle

-  :returns:       All threads returns 0 if the context was created successfully.
+  :returns:       All threads returns 0 if the context was created successfully;
-                  If any thread returns non-zero value, the operation failed and a higher number of `ROCSHMEM_MAX_NUM_CONTEXTS` is required.
+                  If any thread returns non-zero value, the operation failed and a higher number of `ROCSHMEM_MAX_NUM_CONTEXTS` is required

 **Description:**
 Creates an OpenSHMEM context.
 By design, the context is private to the calling work-group.